Micronesia - Things to Do in Micronesia in February

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Island time runs 2-3 hours behind schedule—pad every plan and pack a book for the wait.
-Buy reef shoes in Guam or Honolulu before flying in—local shops charge triple and stock small sizes.
-Download offline maps—cell service dies 20 minutes after leaving any town, and roads carry no signs.
-Learn 'Kaselehlie' (Pohnpeian greeting) and 'Mogethin' (Yapese)—locals beam when visitors try their language.
-Pack snacks from home—island stores stock canned meat and instant noodles, but fresh fruit vanishes fast in February heat.
+Island time runs 2-3 hours behind schedule, pad every plan and pack a book for the wait.
+Buy reef shoes in Guam or Honolulu before flying in, local shops charge triple and stock small sizes.
+Download offline maps, cell service dies 20 minutes after leaving any town, and roads carry no signs.
+Learn 'Kaselehlie' (Pohnpeian greeting) and 'Mogethin' (Yapese), locals beam when visitors try their language.
+Pack snacks from home, island stores stock canned meat and instant noodles.
+But fresh fruit vanishes fast in February heat.

 Avoid These Mistakes

-Booking flights too tight—inter-island planes depart when full, not necessarily on schedule, and weather delays are routine.
-Bringing only US dollars—some islands favor their own currency and hand out lousy exchange rates.
-Assuming vegetarian options exist—traditional diets favor meat and tofu rarely appears outside towns.
-Wearing board shorts to villages—local women swim in dresses and men keep shirts on even in the water.
+Booking flights too tight, inter-island planes depart when full, not necessarily on schedule, and weather delays are routine.
+Bringing only US dollars, some islands favor their own currency and hand out lousy exchange rates.
+Assuming vegetarian options exist, traditional diets favor meat and tofu rarely appears outside towns.
+Wearing board shorts to villages, local women swim in dresses and men keep shirts on even in the water.

-Explore Activities in Micronesia
+Explore More Activities in Micronesia